2008-2016 Ford F-450

-In a nutshell: This article is an overview of your F-450's audio system and its upgrade options.
-Use our vehicle selector to find the gear that will fit your truck.
+In brief: This Crutchfield Research Garage article gives you an overview of your Ford truck's stock stereo system and your aftermarket upgrade options.
+Use our vehicle selector to find the gear that will fit your F-450 or F-550.

 Overview of the Ford F-450